digirati-co-uk/iiif-manifest-editor/docs/user-testing/02-pictures.md

 If you have never been here before, you'll see a Splash Screen, which you can dismiss.
 If you have been here before, your settings might automatically load the manifest you last worked on.

-Either way, start a new Manifest with File -> Open, and pick "Empty Manifest".
+Either way, start a new Manifest with File -> New, and pick "Blank Manifest".

 ### 2. Add canvases